 Step 3: Choose a platform to send your email

-But look for something that will track your analytics, is desktop and mobile-friendly, and has minimal glitches when potentially sending out hundreds or thousands of emails.
+When looking for automated email services, look for one that will track your analytics, is desktop and mobile-friendly, and has minimal glitches when potentially sending out hundreds or thousands of emails.
 Different platforms also track different analytics, so look for one that aligns with whatever you’re most interested in tracking.

 Step 4: Build the email